Can Children Express Preference in Connecticut Custody Proceedings?

 If the judge decides that a child's preference is relevant to the custody decision, the judge then has to also determine how much weight to give the preference, compared to other custody factors.
 The child's maturity and the reasoning behind the preference will impact how much weight the judge places on the child's opinion.

-A court can disregard a child's preference when the judge believes that granting custody to the preferred parent wouldn't serve the child's best interests.
-So, even though a child may want to escape one parent's rules or discipline to live with a parent that is more lax, a court may decide structure is an important part of a child's upbringing and therefore disregard that part of the child's opinion.
+A judge may disregard a child's preference if granting custody to the preferred parent wouldn't serve the child's best interests.
+So, even though a child may want to escape one parent's rules or discipline to live with the more lax parent, a judge may decide structure is an important part of a child's upbringing and therefore disregard that part of the child's opinion.
 For example, if Johnny prefers mom's house because she lets him play video games all night, a judge will likely disregard Johnny's choice since it's not really in the child's best interests.

 Do Children Have to Testify About Their Custodial Preferences in Court?